CrossRef/event-data-user-guide/docs/sources/web.md

 ## What it is

 Events from any non-member web page we think might be relevant.
-We monitor a list of URLs that we think might have links to Items via their DOIs or Landing Pages, and then follow them to see if we can find any Items.
+We monitor a list of URLs that we think might have links to Items via their DOIs or landing pages, and then follow them to see if we can find any Items.
 We curate this list, as best we can, to ensure that we never follow a link when we believe it belongs to a Crossref member or when directed not to by robots.txt.

 The list of URLs can come from a range of sources, including those submitted by users.
 If you have such a list, feel free to contact us.

 ## What it does

 A list of URLs is maintained.
 The Agent submits every URL to the Percolator.
-The Percolator looks for linked or unlinked DOIs, or linked article Landing Pages in the HTML of each page.
+The Percolator looks for linked or unlinked DOIs, or linked Article Landing Pages in the HTML of each page.

 ## Where data comes from